pawel-wzietek/IODevices/README.md

 Here the variable `q` will contain the status and data relative to the operation, the rules are the same as for the blocking calls i.e. the data fields are null references if an error occurred.

 Note that, even though the callback is initiated from a different thread, the callback function will be executed on the main (GUI) thread (this is to allow updating GUI components within the callback function), in other words the asynchronous thread sends a message to the main thread to call the function.
 Therefore the callback function will not be called until processing messages by the GUI thread is allowed.

-The return value for all versions of `SendAsync` and `QueryAsync` methods is: 0 if ok, -1 if the queue is full (for each device the maximum queue length is defined by the field `maxtasks`, default is 50), -2 if device is disposing.

 ##### SendAsync